 There are good reasons for Professor Chair’s high expectation of the applicants.
 Each year, around 6,000 applicants compete for 200 places on offer at the CUHK’s nursing programme.
-In one Quacquarelli Symonds ranking by subjects, CUHK came first in nursing locally and third in Asia.
+In one Quacquarelli Symonds ranking by subjects, CUHK came first in nursing locally and second in Asia.
 The Nethersole School of Nursing was named in honour of the Alice Ho Miu Ling Nethersole Charity Foundation, and it has been offering training in nursing since 1991.

 CUHK’s nursing programme is known for its professional education and academic rigour.
 To prepare students for a successful nursing career, the programme provides a comprehensive range of courses including biological and behavioural sciences, health promotion and maintenance, nursing research and information technology.

 As with many other disciplines, the first months of university life could be quite ‘tumultuous’ for school leavers.

 First-year students participate in a mentorship scheme which helps them settle in.
 Novel teaching and learning technologies such as Clickers and UReply are used to enhance student interaction in class.
 Small tutorial classes are conducted to consolidate learning through thorough discussion.